 Field data collection

-Plant-pollinator interactions were studied at Sunset Cove on the property of the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
+Plant-pollinator interactions were studied at Sunset Cove at the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
 Data collection was carried out between April 20th and May 9th, 2018 which included the flowering period of most spring blooming shrubs and cacti at the site.
 The experiment ended when it was not possible to located blooming shrubs that had not yet been observed.
 Focal plants were chosen by walking in a line starting in a different quadrant of the study site each day to avoid confounding area by time of day.
-To avoid oversampling the most abundant species, up to six individuals of a single species was sampled per observer per day.
+To avoid oversampling the most abundant species, up to six individuals of a single species were sampled per observer per day.
 All focal plants were georeferenced using a Garmin 64st handheld GPS.

 Flower-visitor interactions for each focal plant were recorded within 10-minute in-situ observation periods between 9:00 AM and 5:30 PM in the absence of strong winds.
 Observations were focused on seven species of shrub and three species of cactus for a total of 66 hours of observation (Table 1).
-This approach to creating a pollinator visitation network allows visitation rates to be compared between individual plants, in comparison to the frequently used method of transect walks in which the most frequent interactions are that which are most frequently observed.
+This approach to creating a pollinator visitation network allows visitation rates to be compared between individual plants in comparison to the frequently used method of transect walks in which the most frequent interactions are that which are most frequently observed (citation).

 Only visitors that made contact with the reproductive organs of the flowers were recorded.
-Visitors from taxonomic groups known not be pollinators were excluded (i.e. ladybird beetles, Carpophilus sp. pollen beetles and spiders).
-Soft-winged flower beetles in the subfamily Dasytinae were excluded because while abundant, were generally stationary deep within flowers and it would not be realistic count them without disturbing the flower.
-Very small pollinators, i.e. micro-beeflys (Mythicomyiidae) were excluded from analyses as it was not realistic to accurately track visitation to large shrubs such as L. tridentata.
+Visitors from taxonomic groups not reported in literature? to function as pollinators were excluded (i.e. ladybird beetles, Carpophilus sp. pollen beetles and spiders) – could they be pollen consumers though – just curious.
+Soft-winged flower beetles in the subfamily Dasytinae were excluded because they were observed but were stationary deep within flowers and without disturbing the flower could not be effectively counted.
+Very small pollinators, i.e. micro-beeflys (Mythicomyiidae) were also excluded from analyses because it was not realistic to accurately track visitation to large shrubs such as L. tridentata.
+All good and appropriate to report.
+Any idea how much this activity comprises net effective pollinator or if it introduces bias in any way?
+Not able to measure is ok as a reason to exclude of course – but some referee could in theory propose bias.
+Any way to do a sensitive analysis or not needed?

-Most floral visitors were identified to genus or species, however some groups (Tachinidae, Sarcophagidae) were left as family due to the difficulty of identifying them on the wing.
+Most floral visitors were identified to genus or species.
+Tachinidae and Sarcophagidae were resolved to family due to the difficulty of identifying them on the wing.
 Some visitors were morphotyped within these categories.
 We collected x number of voucher specimens to verify the identification.
 We wanted to minimize any artefacts of destructive sampling.
 Morphotyping and RTU are useful methods for characterizing and quantifying pollinator communities (Memmott & Godfray 1993; Oliver et al).
-This method provides information about the linkages between different genera and functional groups.
+This method provides information about the linkages between different genera and functional groups. great